GeyserMC/Geyser/README.md

 - Resource pack conversion/CustomModelData
 - Some Entity Flags
 - Structure block UI

+Extended height features can be "supported", but require additional work.

 ## What can't be fixed
 The following things cannot be fixed without changes to Bedrock.
 As of now, they are not fixable in Geyser.